Reconstructing the Assembly of Massive Galaxies. I: The Importance of the Progenitor Effect in the Observed Properties of Quiescent Galaxies at $z\approx 2$: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

+We thank the anonymous referee for useful comments.
 We are indebted to Alvio Renzini for illuminating discussions and for his comments on an earlier version of the manuscript.
 We thank Joel Leja for his generosity in providing us with advice and guidance on running \prospector.
 This work was completed in part with resources provided by the University of Massachusetts' Green High Performance Computing Cluster (GHPCC).